lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

 ## Inherited Properties

-In **Figure 8**, the child class named "city_gate" inherits all the properties from the parent class named "obj_part".
+In **Figure 10 and 11**, the child class named "city_gate" inherits all the properties from the parent class named "obj_part".

-In the Properties editor, it looks like this entity does not have any properties (circled in red in **Figure 9**).
+In the Properties editor, it looks like this entity does not have any properties (circled in red in **Figure 11**).
 This means no particular property has been added to this child class.
 The child class city_gate inherited all the properties from its parent class (circled in blue) as shown on the right panel in **Figure 11**.

 ![Screenshot (496)](https://github.com/rsimon/immarkus/assets/128056738/fa26f2c4-4600-4f84-9fa7-017c3bf454ff)